coolacid/aprs/README.md

 (Note alot of these notes are now VERY wrong -- I'll update these later)

-sendafsk - Arduino Sketch that takes a serial APRS message and transmits it - Also, will take DRA818V commands and pass them on. sketch - (Needs to be renamed) 8266 Sketch that Interfaces the GPS and sendafsk with a handy Wifi front-end.

 This project is combining a bunch of pieces together to greate a small 1w APRS transmitter.
 This can be connected to an external RF AMP for extended coverage.

+Bits and Pieces:
+- GYNEO6MV2 GPS Module ~ $5 USD
+- DRA818V 2M Transiver ~ $15 USD
+- ESP12E 8266 Devkit v2 ~ $5 USD
+- Atmega 128 with Arduino Bootloader ~ $2 USD
+- Total Cost (Not including extra bits and board): ~ $30 USD

+# sendafsk

+Arduino Sketch that takes a serial APRS message and transmits it - Also, will take DRA818V commands and pass them on.

+This is strongly based on the Trackuino code (actually, most of it is from that project) - See https://github.com/trackuino/trackuino

+# sketch

+(Needs to be renamed)

+8266 Sketch that Interfaces the GPS and sendafsk with a handy Wifi front-end.

 # Using ESP12E Devkit as Arduino